bvalosek/ableton-live-scripts/README.md

 For example, for the DJTT MIDI Fighter Twister:

-* Select `bvalosek MF Twister` for the Control Surface
+* Select `bvalosek Midi Fighter Twister` for the Control Surface
 * Select `Midi Fighter Twister` for the input
 * Select `Midi Fighter Twister` for the output